CSFrequency/react-firebase-hooks/README.md

 > [Hooks](https://reactjs.org/docs/hooks-intro.html) are a new feature proposal that lets you use state and other React features without writing a class.
 They’re currently in React v16.7.0-alpha and being discussed in an open RFC.

-> React Hooks are not currently supported in React Native.
-As soon as they are, support will be added for use with both the Firebase JS SDK and React Native Firebase.
+> Hooks are not currently supported in React Native - as soon as they are, we'll make sure that React Firebase Hooks works with both the Firebase JS SDK and React Native Firebase.

 ## Installation